espressomd/espresso/doc/sphinx/installation.rst

 ------------

 |es| is implemented as a Python module.
 This means that you need to write a
-python script for any task you want to perform with .
+python script for any task you want to perform with |es|.
 In this chapter, the basic structure of the interface will be explained.
 For a practical introduction, see the tutorials, which are also part of the distribution.
-To use , you need to import the espressomd module in your Python script.
+To use |es|, you need to import the espressomd module in your Python script.
 To this end, the folder containing the python module needs to be in the Python search path.
 The module is located in the src/python folder under the build directory.
 A convenient way to run